dzharii/awwtools/README.md

 - **"NNG Rationale: Why I’m rewriting nanomsg in C"** (2020) – Garrett D’Amore explains why the new nanomsg (NNG) and its Go bindings were designed in C instead of C++.
   [nng.nanomsg.org](https://nng.nanomsg.org/RATIONALE.html)
   He writes that he was dissatisfied with the ZeroMQ licensing model and the C++ baggage that came with it.
 In other words, avoiding C++ features (and sticking to plain C) eliminated unwanted complexity and made the library easier to embed and maintain.
-- **"Goodbye to the C++ Implementation of Zig"** (Dec 2022) – Andrew Kelley (Zig creator) describes how the original Zig compiler (80,000 lines of C++) was bootstrapped and then replaced. [ziglang.org](https://ziglang.org/news/goodbye-cpp)  After converting the compiler frontend, instead of 80,000 lines of C++, there are now 4,000 lines of portable C. This shows a deliberate move from complex C++ code to a minimal C runtime for maximum simplicity and portability.

 **Thank you:**